-2.2.58 --no_terse
+2.2.58 --no\terse

-This option instructs the assembler to show the lines of assembler code that have been skipped due to conditional assembly in the list file.
-When this option is not specified on the command line, the assembler does not output the skipped assembler code to the list file.
+This option instructs the assembler to show the lines of assembly code that have been skipped because of conditional assembly in the list file.
+When this option is not specified on the command line, the assembler does not output the skipped assembly code to the list file.